camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 #### `PATCH /user-tasks/:taskKey/update`

-Use the `update` endpoint to change candidate users, groups, the due date, or the follow-up date by defining the `changeSet`.
-You can also send it with an empty `changeSet` and just pass an `action`.
+Use the `update` endpoint to change candidate users, groups, the due date, or the follow-up date by defining the `changeset`.
+You can also send it with an empty `changeset` and just pass an `action`.
 Use it to send `start`, `pause`, and `resume` actions.
 Additionally, you can send anything of interest or relevant for the audit log such as `escalate`, `requestFurtherInformation`, `uploadDocument`, or `openExternalApp`.

 An example request payload could look like this: